-- Use format-specific tools. - ncview, nco, for netCDF - h5py, pytables, vitables, R, hdfview, for HDF - well-documented APIs for most languages; even specific books. - Writing and reading such formats is not as hard as it might appear. - These formats are just data containers, much like ASCII files.
+- Use format-specific tools.
+At this scale, cut, grep, etc don't work so well. - ncview, nco, for netCDF - h5py, pytables, vitables, R, hdfview, for HDF - well-documented APIs for most languages; even specific books. - Writing and reading such formats is not as hard as it might appear. - These formats are just data containers, much like ASCII files.